Soya Mince And Peas Keema Curry (Vegetarian Keema)

 Add onion, ginger, garlic mix and fry until lightly brown.

-Add tomatoes and ground spices and fry until oil separates or the whole mass looks shiny.
+Add tomatoes and ground spices, salt and fry until oil separates or the whole mass looks shiny.

 Add soya mince and fry for a minute or two on high heat.
 Add 1 cup of water and cook for 15-20 minutes.
 Add and stir in methi/fenugreek leaves as it is cooking.